 2003 "Aspen" Wildfire in the Catalina Mountains

 On June 17, 2003 the "Aspen" wildfire erupted just south of the town of Summerhaven in the Catalina Mountains.
-The next day saw much of Summerhaven destroyed and the fire threatening the Steward Observatory facilities on Mt.
+By the third day much of Summerhaven was destroyed and the fire threatening the Steward Observatory facilities on Mt.
 Lemmon.
 Within a few days the Steward Observatory Mt.
-Bigelow complex was being threatened by this catastophic fire.
-The extreme threat to the Mt.
-Lemmon Observatories has diminished thanks to the firefighters of the US Forest Service.
-Jim Grantham (Catalina Site Supervisor for Steward Observatory), has been assisting the US Forest Service at the Mt.
-Lemmon site for more than a week.
-Helicopter operations commenced one day after the fire's start and the Mt.
+Bigelow complex was also being threatened by this catastrophic fire.
+The extreme threat to the Catalina Observatories has diminished thanks to the firefighters of the US Forest Service.
+Jim Grantham (Catalina Site Supervisor for Steward Observatory) has been assisting the US Forest Service at the Mt.
+Lemmon since the fire started.
+Helicopter operations commenced one day after the start of the fire and the Mt.
 Lemmon facilities have been used as the base for these operations.
 At times the summit of Mt.
 Lemmon has been defended by as many as 120 firefighters.

-During the first week of the fire, Jim Gratham was able to take pictures of the fire and its effects from Mt.
+During the first week of the fire, Jim Grantham was able to take pictures of the fire and its effects from Mt.
 Lemmon.

 The fire's approach after destroying Summerhaven.

-The fire's gets very close to the observatory.
+The fire gets very close to the observatory.

 Outside the gates.